Processing a new diagnosis

 Most people with symptoms of FA will be referred by their GP to a neurologist (a doctor who specialises in conditions that affect the nervous system) who will use several tests to reach a diagnosis of FA.
 Diagnosis usually begins with a physical examination and an assessment of personal and family history.
 During the physical exam, the neurologist will test your reflexes, including the knee-jerk reflex.
 Loss of reflexes occurs in most people with FA.
 The neurologist will also be looking at balance difficulty, loss of proprioception (joint sensation) and other signs of neurological problems.

 FA can also be diagnosed from a genetic test using a blood sample.
 Tests for mutations frataxin mutations are highly reliable and can be used to confirm or exclude a diagnosis of FA in almost all cases.
 The tests can also be used prenatally to determine carrier status.
-Further information about genetic testing can be found on the Australian Genomics Health Alliance website.
+Further information about genetic testing can be found on the Healthdirect website.

 Other tests that can be done for diagnosis or management of FA include: